How to Contribute

 Receiving inputs

 When running a script, a folder is created for each given set of parameters.
 The same parameters result in the same folder, different parameters result in a different folder.
-The inputs for a given script are saved in an input.json
+The inputs for a given script are saved in a generated input.json

 file in this unique run folder.